OpenTermsArchive/contrib-versions/Bbc/Terms of Service.md

 You can't charge others for using our shareables.
 If you put them on a site that charges for content, you have to say they’re free-to-view.

-We have a few extra rules if you want to use BBC radio RSS feeds so read this too.

 **c.
 Don’t make them more prominent than non-BBC content**

 Otherwise it might look like we’re endorsing you.
 Which we’re not allowed to do.

 Also, use shareables alongside other stuff.
 You can’t make a service of your own that contains only our shareables.

-If you want to use BBC radio or podcast RSS feeds, we have a few more rules you should read.
-You can read more in the BBC Distribution Guidelines.

 Speaking of which…